-Rick has the Bachelor of Arts degree in English from King College (now University – Bristol, TN), the Master of Divinity degree from Midwestern Baptist Theological Seminary (Kansas City, MO), and the Doctor of Ministry degree from Union Theological Seminary (Richmond, VA).
+Rick has a Bachelor of Arts degree in English from King College (now University – Bristol, TN), the Master of Divinity degree from Midwestern Baptist Theological Seminary (Kansas City, MO), and the Doctor of Ministry degree from Union Theological Seminary (Richmond, VA).

 Rick and his wife, Susan, have been married since 1982.
 They have two grown sons.
 In his spare time, Rick enjoys reading, writing, singing and writing songs, gardening, hiking, and travel.